General Terms and Conditions | mobi-click

 3. Right of withdrawal

-4. Prices and terms of payment
+4. Prices and payment terms

 5. Delivery and shipping conditions